cshung/MingLogic/README.md

 # MingLogic
-A prototype digital logic simulator
+A prototype digital logic simulator.

 ## Goal
 The goal of this project is to show how one can build a digital logic simulator that can simulator a digital circuit.